interstar/grabquora/README.md

 Quora Grabber
 =============

+***Update : This is the last version of the GrabQuora script.
+I'm now working on the more general [https://github.com/interstar/rss_backup](RSS Backup) which will help you back-up from any site providing an RSS feed.***

 Grabs a feed of answers from a Quora user and backs them up on local machine.

 Currently stores each answer in a separate text file whose name is a hash of the question and which contains a